-Many stakeholders are hesitant to move forward on something new without knowing what all it entails.
+Many stakeholders are hesitant to move forward on something new without knowing what it entails.
 A one-pager spells out what’s included in the initiatives and—just as importantly—what’s not.

 Articulating these critical details gives decision-makers more certainty on what they’re supporting.
 It provides a continual reference point throughout the project’s life, establishing guidelines about what’s in or out.

 3. Define success.

 A product one-pager establishes upfront the “why” of a given initiative and what the organization should expect as a result.

 Individual metrics and targets aren’t defined at this phase.
 There should be enough specificity to help the implementation team gauge if they’re on the right track.
 Additionally, stakeholders use the one-pager to check in on the initiative.

 5 Characteristics of a Winning Product One-Pager

 What separates a stellar one-pager from another exercise in documentation?
 Here are five things to keep in mind while you’re authoring one of these pivotal briefs for your product.